wahed-tech/FlutterwaveSDK/README.md

 ## Example

-To run the example project, clone the repo, and open `FlutterwaveSDK.xcworkspace` in the **Example** directory with Xcode, run and build and you are all set.
+ To run the example project, clone the repo, and open `FlutterwaveSDK.xcworkspace` in the Example directory with **Xcode**, run and build and you are good to go!

 1. If you don’t have an account, sign up for a [Flutterwave account](https://dashboard.flutterwave.com/signup).
 2. Fill in the following `config details` in the `Viewcontroller.swift` to configure your payment type